Notice

 Running Massif heap profiler with Valgrind

-The Massif heap profiler tool can be used with Valgrind to measure how much heap memory is used and is good for troubleshooting for example Ceph RadosGW.
+The Massif heap profiler tool can be used with Valgrind to measure how much heap memory is used.
+This method is well-suited to troubleshooting RadosGW.

 See the Massif documentation for more information.